section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 ---

-Whenever confronted with a domain that may appear authentic and genuine, it might be best to do some coding research first.
+When confronted with a domain that may appear authentic and genuine, it might be best to do some coding research first.

 Domains and websites in general have components that identify itself to initiate internet presence.